01 of 09

 06 of 09

-Simple Natural Wood Open Shelves For Simple Kitchen
+Simple Natural Wood Open Shelves for a Simple Kitchen

 Simple and simple.
 The kitchen is just your ordinary, workaday kitchen, nothing spectacular.
 It's even got the fridge magnets and dish drainer.